-With storybook villages, forested mountain ranges and white sand beaches that rival the tropics, there are some incredibly diverse and beautiful places in Japan.
-This bucket list is full of places you’ve never heard of, and after reading it, we bet you’ll be ready to book a flight to Japan!
+With storybook villages, forested mountain ranges and white sand beaches that rival the tropics, Japan is incredibly diverse.
+This bucket list is full of the most beautiful places in Japan – some of which you’ve probably never heard of.
+And after reading it, we bet you’ll be ready to book a flight!

-While bustling Tokyo is often the first place that comes to mind when thinking of Japan, there is so much more to this diverse country than meets the eye.
+While bustling Tokyo is often the first place that comes to mind when thinking of Japan, there is so much more to this country than its most populous city.

-This round up includes villages, natural landscapes, and cultural attractions for a well-rounded list of the most beautiful places in Japan that every type of traveler can get behind.
+This round up includes villages, natural landscapes, and cultural attractions for a well-rounded list of the most beautiful places in Japan that every type of traveler can get excited about.

-Whether you’re planning your first visit or your 5th, this list of beautiful places in Japan is here to inspire you and help you get off the typical tourist route.
+Whether you’re planning your first visit or your 5th, this list of beautiful places in Japan is here to inspire you to go beyond the typical tourist route.

 Can I see all of these places in one trip?